-Ya-Ru Chen teaches the core Managing and Leading Organizations course, and elective classes focused on global leadership competencies -- International Negotiations and Cross-cultural Management.
+Ya-Ru Chen teaches several courses elective classes focused on global leadership competencies -- International Negotiations and Cross-cultural Management.
 Her current research examines how people attain, maintain, and experience power and status in organizations, and in different national cultural settings.

-Jim Detert teaches required (Managing and Leading Organizations) and elective courses focused on leadership competencies (Becoming a Leader) and values-driven leadership (Principled Leadership) in Johnson's residential and executive MBA programs, and does research and curriculum development related to these topics.
+Jim Detert teaches required (Principled Leadership) and elective courses focused on leadership competencies and values-driven leadership in Johnson's residential and executive MBA programs, and does research and curriculum development related to these topics.

-Glen Dowell teaches the electives The Global Enterprise, Strategic Change and Renewal, and Sustainable Global Enterprise.
+Glen Dowell teaches the electives The Global Enterprise, Strategic Change and Renewal, and Sustainable Global Enterprise, as well as the core course, Critical and and Strategic Thinking.
 These classes deal with giving students the tools to lead organizations in an increasingly complex global business arena.
 He researches Corporate Sustainability and focuses on factors that separate environmental leaders and laggards.

-Allan Filipowicz teaches Executive Leadership and Development, Negotiations, and Managing and Leading Organizations.
+Allan Filipowicz teaches Negotiations, and the core courses, Leading Teams and Critical and Strategic Thinking.
 His research examines how emotions drive or impede leadership effectiveness, at both the intrapersonal (emotions and risky decision making) and interpersonal (humor in negotiations, emotional transitions in negotiations) levels.

 Mike Hostetler's main research and teaching interests are in strategy, decision-making, leadership, high performance teams, and change management.